 Characters verge on the cartoonish Jonathan Hyde is cast as a self-important English snob who makes witheringly sarcastic comments while drinking champagne and driving golf balls off the barge as they cruise along the Amazon; another character spouts surfer speak.
 And then of course there is Jon Voights Great White Hunter whose motivations seems to belong more in the realm of fantasy adventure films like Raiders of the Lost Ark (1981).
 It is not exactly helped by Voight who plays with an incredibly fake accent and succeeds in overacting to heights that one has not seen on screen in some time.
 Certainly, the rest of the cast play well.
 Jennifer Lopez, well before being reinvented as a Latin America singing sensation, becoming an A-list celebrity dubbed J-Lo and various tabloid melodramas, is reasonably competent; Jonathan Hyde has his sarcastic amusements; Eric Stoltz is, as always, good (although for no clear reason is inexplicably sidelined for most of the film); and Ice Cube wooden.

 An Anaconda 2, minus Jennifer Lopez, was promised off and on throughout the 2000s.
 This finally emerged as the even more ridiculous Anacondas: The Hunt for the Blood Orchid (2004).
-Two further sequels, Anaconda 3: The Offspring (2008) and Anaconda 4: Trail of Blood (2008), were shot back-to-back for the Sci-Fi Channel.
+Two further sequels, Anaconda 3: The Offspring (2008) and Anaconda 4: Trail of Blood (2008), were shot back-to-back for the Sci-Fi Channel, followed by the crossover Lake Placid vs Anaconda (2015).
 The aforementioned King Cobra (1999) was alternately titled Anaconda 2 in some areas, although is otherwise unrelated to this film indeed, seems not to know the difference between one snake being a constrictor and the other poisonous.
 Anaconda was also spoofed in Wrongfully Acused (1998).